adarsul/2021-AgroTech-Project/Moisture Controlled/README.md

 <img width="420" alt="data_collection" src="https://user-images.githubusercontent.com/88232723/127740099-42e496c7-87fc-4e32-a748-e2cde4227e71.png">

-Based on the results, we decided to set the max VWC threshold value to 90.
+Analysis of the results showed that the lowest VWC is 60 and the max VWC is 90.
+We decided to set the waterign thresholds to these vallues.

 The Irrigation System
 ---------------------
-The system is set to run in the morning at 7:00 AM.
-If the the VWC value in lower than 90, the valve will open and water until the thershold has reached.
-Code for the system can be found [here](https://github.com/adarsul/2021-AgroTech-Project/blob/main/Moisture%20Controlled/irrigation_control.ino).
+The system is set to water when the WLC goes under 60 until it reaches the top threshold of 90, Code for the system can be found [here](https://github.com/adarsul/2021-AgroTech-Project/blob/main/Moisture%20Controlled/irrigation_control.ino).